minkkinen/scenarios-as-reactive-sequences/Snapshots.md

 In this paper, scenarios are considered as sequences of events or paths of development rather than end-points.
 This is because the perspectives of time, sequence and duration are important in understanding social change from a social scientific perspective \citep{sztompka1993sociology}.
 The notion of scenarios as sequences goes back to the roots of scenario thinking in Herman Kahn's writings on scenarios \citep{kahn1967year}.
 Scenario techniques within this tradition include probability trees, sociovision and divergence mapping \citep{Bishop_2007}.

+Concerning the second distinction between external/strategic, the arguments in this paper mostly relate to external scenarios, focusing on the developments in the societal surroundings.